isovector/constraints-emerge/README.md

 ## Known Bugs

-* `constraints-emerge` will generate type-equality dictionaries any types (even ones that aren't equal :scream: :scream: :scream:)
+* `constraints-emerge` will fail to generate type-equality dictionaries
 * It fails to provide `Emerge c` dictionaries at runtime.
 * The generated error messages mention mangled type variables; it would be cool if they didn't.